hyiltiz/ProfileBlindSpot/README.md

 dependency.
 Follow the game
 instructions.
 Once finished, the sub-function `analyzeBlindSpot` automatically traces the blind spot boundary and its retinal map on a spherical eye model.
+During the game, your mouse cursor turns into a highly visible and colorful dot, using which you can then probe your own blind spot interactively.

 The game looks like this.
 ![Game screen](https://raw.githubusercontent.com/hyiltiz/ProfileBlindSpot/main/raw.png)